Skip to content

 self.start = temp

-Insert the node in an empty list
+Insert the node in an empty Linked List

-in the empty linked list we don’t have any nodes. so till now, our list is empty the reference to the first node is null or None.
+In the empty linked list, we don’t have any nodes.
+So till now, our list is empty, the reference to the first node is null or None.

-first, we allocate a new node called temp. and then we point the reference of the node to the start variable.
+First, we allocate a new node called temp, and then we point the reference of the node to the start variable.

 def insert_at_end(self, data):